mmdsharifi/personal-goals/asStudent.md

-# New goals for univercity and study
+# New goals for university and study
-I am a last term student in univercity, so I wana take apart in to konkour exam! great job!
+I am a last term student in university, so I wana take apart in to konkour exam! great job!